Using Causality for Enhanced Prediction of Web Traffic Time Series: Methodology

 \subsection{Optimization}

-For convenient combination with the Backbone Time Series Model and to improve generalization, the CCMPlus representation \( h_{ccm}^{iter} \) is concatenated with the Time Series Model feature representation \( h_{ts}^{iter} \).
-In general, the whole procedure can be formalized as follows: {
+For convenient combination with the Backbone Time Series Model and to improve generalization, the CCMPlus representation \( \mathbf{\widetilde{h}_{ccm}} \) is concatenated with the time series model feature representation \( \mathbf{\widetilde{h}_{ts}} \).
+In general, the whole procedure can be formalized as: $\hat{x} = \text{MLP}\left(\mathbf{\widetilde{h}_{ccm}} \mid \mathbf{\widetilde{h}_{ts}}\right)$, where $\hat{x}$ is the predicted time series value, and MLP denotes the multilayer perception that projects the concatenated hidden feature to the final prediction.
+Following previous work~\cite{liuitransformer,wutimesnet}, we employ the mean square error as the loss function to optimize the model parameters.
+The overall training and inference algorithm can be found in Appendix Section~\ref{sec:algo}.